 The Alaska State Library is not a member state of CSLP, but library outlets may join and purchase a copy of the annual themed CSLP programming manual in the CSLP Store for a small fee.
 Visit the CSLP FAQs page and the Rules of Use page for more information.

-Schools located in communities without a public library summer reading program—or have unique needs for a separate school-based program—may request support from the Alaska State Library through the Statewide Summer Reading Program to host their own summer reading program.
+Schools in communities without a public library summer reading program—or have unique needs for a separate school-based program—can host their own local program and register for support through the Statewide Summer Reading Program.

-After the summer reading program ends, participating libraries are required to submit a final program report to meet federal grant requirements.
-All libraries and schools that provide a summer reading program are invited to submit a report to help the Alaska State Library be responsive to changes and the needs of Alaskan organizations offering a summer reading program.
+After the summer reading program ends, participating libraries are required to submit a final report to meet federal grant requirements.
+All libraries and schools that offer a summer reading program are invited to submit a report to help the Alaska State Library be responsive to changes and the needs of Alaskan organizations offering a summer reading program.

 Libraries and schools do not have to be eligible for the Public Library Assistance (PLA) Grant to participate.